gorenje/loadbalancer.inapp/README.md

    using geoip lookup.
 2. Timestamp in seconds since epoch when the request was recieved by the tracker.
 3. Kafka topic to store the message.
-In this case, the subdomain of the host of the request.
+In this case, the subdomain of the request host.
 4. Event type which is represented by the request path.
 5. Original query string of the request or if blank, a single 'p'.
-6. User agent is appened on the end.
+6. User agent is appended to the end.
 This the later converted to device information by the [kafkastore](https://github.com/adtekio/kafkastore/blob/a9e3670011c71fcc669a46e62df95d06683cae79/lib/batch_worker.rb#L27).
 Note: the user agent can contain spaces, the user agent is assumed to be everything after query string.